senzing-garage/sz-sdk-go-core/docs/development.md

 ## Test using Docker-compose stack with PostgreSql database

-The following instructions show how to bring up a test stack to be used in testing the `g2-sdk-go-base` packages.
+The following instructions show how to bring up a test stack to be used in testing the `sz-sdk-go-core` packages.

 1. Identify a directory to place docker-compose artifacts.
    The directory specified will be deleted and re-created.